1905-06 Deir el-Bahri

 - a Hathor shrine with a life-size painted sandstone deity statue of Hathor in cow form suckling a man

 Notable objects found include a life-size sandstone cow statue of the goddess Hathor, a votive stela from Senusret III.
-Naville notes scarabs, votive cloths with representations of the worship of Hathor, and hieratic ostraka as objects found during excavations.
+Naville notes scarabs, votive cloths with representations of the worship of Hathor, and hieratic ostraka as objects were found during excavations.

 A relief showing Hathor in human form was sent to Toronto.